AFRICA PUBLIC INTEREST MEDIA INITIATIVE

 Currently, unlike the rest of the globe, sub-Saharan Africa’s media industries yet to embrace a viable digital ecosystem.
 Nonetheless, the power of the ongoing global digital revolution is leaving no continent untouched.
 Already, with limited access to internet, more than 300 million Africans do have the option to watch video clips via WhatsApp, on smartphones and other low-cost mobile devices.

 It is for the reasons above that the Africa Public Interest Media Initiative is being developed.
-As a concept, the Africa Public Interest Media Initiative is underpinned by ABN Holdings Ltd (ABN), which is a for-profit proposition and the Africa Public Broadcasting Foundation (APBF), a not-for-profit proposition.
-Together, ABN and APBF will facilitate phenomenal change across sub-Saharan Africa.
+The Africa Public Interest Media Initiative is underpinned by ABN Holdings Ltd (ABN) as its for-profit proposition; and the Africa Public Broadcasting Foundation (APBF) as its not-for-profit proposition.
+Together, ABN and APBF have been designed with the goal of facilitating phenomenal change across sub-Saharan Africa.

-ABN represents a network of public interest orientated broadcasters and producers, which it will organise into a dynamic, commercial, multimedia conglomerate.
+On the one hand, ABN represents a network of public interest orientated broadcasters and producers, which it will actively organise into a dynamic, commercial, multimedia conglomerate.
 ABN’s focus is to assemble, produce, package and distribute engaging Afrocentric audio podcasts, television programmes and content channels targeting at least three hundred million households and mobile handheld device users.

-Without support from ABN, public interest media in Africa will struggle to become self-sustaining.
+However, altogether, public interest media in Africa will struggle to become self-sustaining unless a new business support model is created.
 Consequently, ABN’s goal is to develop an enabling environment in which public interest media can thrive.
 It will do so by building a sound digital media ecosystem that is able to ensure the effective distribution of entertaining content - made by Africans for Africans - into millions of African homes.

 APBF provides support to ABN by: